 Best post-processing tools

-I’ve tried to avoid mentioning extensions in this section, as Sass & PostCSS have so many things to choose from.
+I’ve tried to avoid mentioning extensions in this section, as Sass & PostCSS has so many things to choose from.
 Honestly you could get by with just those libraries, but I also want to offer some alternatives for more specific solutions.

 I remember when Internet Explorer 6 was still a nuisance, and it’s nice to know IE development has improved — but not by much.
 While I’d love to tell you IE usage is basically gone, this just doesn’t seem to be true.